-Due to the COVID-19 pandemic, the print collection has been removed from the library building.
-This is due to sanitation and safety concerns and the need to provide appropriately distanced study space.
-However, if you are on campus, you can request print material from our off-site storage space using your Northeastern ID and password.
-Please allow 1-3 weeks for delivery.
+Due to an ongoing renovation project, the print collection has been removed from the library building.
+However, if you are on the Boston campus, you can request print material from our off-site storage space using your Northeastern ID and password.
+Please allow up to 2 days for delivery.
 See the Requesting Materials from the Remote Annex page for more information.

 Most of our collection is available online through Scholar OneSearch.
 If you need something that we do not own as an e-book, you are welcome to Recommend a Purchase.
-(Please keep in mind that requests may denied due to budget restrictions and/or availability of a library e-book license.)
-Note: print versions of materials that we own electronically cannot be requested from storage.
+Please keep in mind that not all publishers sell e-books to libraries, and requests may be denied due to unavailability of a library e-book license.

 You can use Scholar OneSearch to search for e-books within the library catalog.
 Use the drop-down menu next to the search box to limit your search to the library catalog.
 Once you've run your first search, check the "E-books" box on the left side of the page to limit to books available online.